 18. What is provided by the Onward Israel trip organizer?
 What do I need to bring?

 All housing provided by Onward Israel trip organizers are required to include basic furniture including beds, mattresses, pillows, blankets, linens and towels.
 All housing must also include a lavatory, bathroom, equipped kitchen (refrigerator, toaster oven, stove OR hotplate (Israeli kitchens often do not have both), cutlery, and crockery, and air conditioning.
+You will be responsible for your own cleaning (including purchasing cleaning supplies while on the program), though the housing accommodations might include some basic cleaning supplies (enough to get you through the first few days).
 Equipment in dormitory-style housing might not include the above depending on if the organizer is providing regular meals to the participants.
 Participants should bring spending money, personal belongings and other items as detailed by the packing list they will receive from the program organizer.
 Participants are also expected to supply or replenish cleaning supplies, etc. in their own apartments.

 19. Will I share a room, and how are my roommates chosen?